Thirlmere: Committee findings and loss of bill

-The Bill received its Third Reading in the Commons 10 May 1878 (the TDA, however, appealing to its supporters for £2,000 to fund further opposition in the Lords.)
-The TDA then objected that the Bill, as it left the Commons, did not meeting the standing orders of the House of Lords, as the required notice had not been given of the new clauses.
-This objection was upheld, and the Standing Orders Committee of the House of Lords therefore rejected the Bill.
+The bill received its Third Reading in the Commons 10 May 1878 (the TDA, however, appealing to its supporters for £2,000 to fund further opposition in the Lords.)
+The TDA then objected that the bill, as it left the Commons, did not comply with the standing orders of the House of Lords, as the required notice had not been given of the new clauses.
+This objection was upheld, and the Standing Orders Committee of the House of Lords therefore rejected the bill.